 Jesus saved me as I read the Bible in bed under a tiny light when I should have been sleeping.
 I didn’t know then that’s what happened.
 I just wanted Him in my heart.
 His profound words resonated with what I knew – the Old Testament prophets and the “proof-texts.”
 The Jewishness of Matthew was familiar to me because of my past.
 His compassion for the poor, His willingness to risk everything, and His death on the cross overwhelmed me.
 I cried night after night, humbled by His words, words that pierced my broken heart.

 However, deep down, I hurt.
 As a perfectionist, I struggled to believe people would like me if they knew how “bad” I was.
 A flawed and distorted image of value crept into every aspect of my thinking.
-I wouldn’t read aloud, wouldn’t pray in public, and wouldn’t do anything that could draw attention to me outside of my academic and musical accomplishments.
+I wouldn’t read aloud, wouldn’t pray in public, and wouldn’t do anything that would draw attention to me outside of my academic and musical accomplishments.
 My fear kept me from becoming the person God created me to be.

 At nineteen, I met the love of my life at the University of Georgia in chemistry class, who psychologists would call a rescuer.
-We later married and I put him through medical school, hoping when he finished, I could go back to college, earn my degree, and pursue my dreams of becoming a writer.
+We later married, and I put him through medical school, hoping when he finished, I could go back to college, earn my degree, and pursue my dreams of becoming a writer.

 When I was thirty, he abandoned me after getting his girlfriend pregnant.
 My dreams of writing crushed, I dropped out of the University of Florida and went back to the horrid world of court reporting.

 Nevertheless, something did change.
-After wallowing in a muddy creek bed during a torrential rainstorm, I went back to the house determined to end my pain.
+After wallowing in a muddy creek bed during a torrential rainstorm, I went back to the house, determined to end my pain.
 But the Creator spoke to me.
 He asked me how I could take my own life when He had sacrificed His Son for me.
 How could I stand before Jesus if I committed this awful deed?
 His love compelled me to give up that “right.”
 I found a Bible-believing church, a Christian counselor, and Christians in the church reached out to me.
 I pulled out that dusty Bible and discovered the Book of Romans.
 I threw out the pills I almost swallowed and renewed my relationship with God.
 That was in 1985.

 Since that time, God has answered many prayers.
 My mother and Gene, who later adopted me, found Jesus Christ and started attending church (without fighting).
 Gene died a humble man fifteen months later after a valiant fight with brain cancer.
 I look forward to seeing him when I arrive at heaven’s gates.
 My brother and sister joined a church and became believers.
 My family is no longer just a moral family.
 They know Jesus Christ.